Gussy/pushover/README.markdown

 var pushover = require('pushover')

-var repos = pushover(repoDir, opts={autoCreate:true})
+var repos = pushover(repoDir, opts)
 -----------------------------------------------------

 Create a new repository collection from the directory `repoDir`.
 `repoDir` should be entirely empty except for git repo directories.

 `repos` is an EventEmitter.
-Right now it only emits "push" events with the repo name as the only argument.
+Right now it only emits "push" and "clone" events with the repo name as the only argument.

-By default, repository targets will be created if they don't exist.
-You can disable that behavior with `opts.autoCreate`.

-If `opts.checkout` is true, create and expected checked-out repos instead of bare repos.

 repos.handle(req, res, next)
 ----------------------------